-- There is no country-by-country reporting requirement or its analogous in the country of residence of the foreign entity.
+- There is no Country-by-Country Report requirement or its analogous in the country of residence of the foreign entity.

 - There is no information exchange agreement with the country in which the foreign entity resides.

-- If the aforementioned agreement has been systematically breached and the Spanish tax authorities have informed their subsidiaries thereof.
+- That the aforementioned agreement has been systematically breached and that the Spanish Tax Administration has communicated this to its dependent entities.

-It also states that subsidiaries resident in Spain are not obliged to provide information on a country-by-country basis when the parent company of the multinational group has appointed another company of the group abroad, provided that the latter is resident in an EU country.
+It also states that dependent entities resident in Spain will not be required to file a Country-by-Country Report when the parent company of the multinational group has appointed another entity of the group abroad, provided that the latter is resident in a European Union country.

-The standard indicates that the deadline for submitting the information will be twelve months after the end of the tax period.
+As regards the deadline for filing the aforementioned Report, the regulation states that it will expire twelve months after the end of the tax period.

-In accordance with paragraph 2 of Article 19 of the Law, those transactions carried out with persons or entities resident in countries or territories classified as tax havens must also be agreed upon at market value.
+Article 19, numeral 2 of the Law states that transactions performed with persons or entities resident in countries or territories classified as tax havens or territories of low or no taxation must also be agreed at market value.

-This article also states that those who carry out transactions with these entities are obliged to have the documentation indicated in paragraph 3 of Article 18 of the Law, which was described in previous paragraphs, taking into consideration the specifications set forth in Article 37 of the Regulations.
+This article, in turn, states that those who carry out transactions with these entities are required to have the documentation indicated in numeral 3 of article 18 of the Law, as described in the preceding paragraphs, taking into consideration the specifications indicated in article 37 of the Regulations.

-Order HFP/816/2017 establishes the obligation to file an informative declaration of transactions with related parties and transactions related to “paraísos fiscales” through Model 232.
+Ordinance FPF/816/2017 establishes the requirement to file an Informative Affidavit of transactions with related parties and transactions related to tax havens by means of Form 232.

-According to article 2 of the referred norm, the following taxpayers are obliged to do so:
+According to article 2 of the aforementioned regulation, the following taxpayers are required to do so:

-- To carry out transactions with the same related party, provided that the total amount of the consideration is greater than 250,000 euros.
+- Performing transactions with the same related party, provided that the total amount of the consideration exceeds 250,000 euros.

-- Those that have carried out specific operations, provided that the total amount of each of these types of operations in the tax period exceeds 100,000 euros.
+- Performing specific transactions provided that the total amount of each of these types of transactions in the tax period exceeds 100,000 euros.

-It should be borne in mind that if transactions are carried out with “paraísos fiscales”, Form 232 must be filed, regardless of the amount.
+It should be noted that in the case of transactions with tax havens, Form 232 must be filed regardless of the amount.

-As for the period of presentation, this must be done in the following month after a period of 10 months from the end of the tax year.
+The filing deadline is the following month after a period of 10 months from the end of the fiscal year.

-If an adjustment is made, the fine will amount to 15% of the correction made.
+In the case of an adjustment, the fine shall amount to 15% of the correction made.